slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 ### On truth

 <!--
-+ x@thomassowell -- One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with "hate speech" laws.
++ x@thomassowell -- One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with «hate speech» laws.

 - A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?
+- "A verdade é filha do tempo."
 -->

 > *"The truth does not require your participation in order to exist.
 Bullshit does."